cloudoperators/greenhouse/dev-env/localenv/README.md

 fits your needs.

 `All commands will spin up KinD clusters and setup the necessary components`

+if you have a `~/.kube/config` file then `KinD` will automatically merge the `kubeconfig` of the created cluster(s)

+use `kubectl config use-context kind-greenhouse-admin` to switch to `greenhouse admin` cluster context use `kubectl config use-context kind-greenhouse-remote` to switch to `greenhouse remote` cluster context

+if you do not have a `~/.kube/config` file then you can extract it by running `kind get kubeconfig --name greenhouse-admin > /path/to/greenhouse-admin-kubeconfig` or `kind get kubeconfig --name greenhouse-remote > /path/to/greenhouse-remote-kubeconfig` (the `KinD` cluster names should be used without the prefix `kind-`) and then use `kubectl --kubeconfig=<path to admin / remote kubeconfig>` to interact with the local `greenhouse` clusters

 ### Develop controllers locally and run the webhook server in-cluster